Jawbreaker1/rotabrix/Rotabrix/README.md

 - Build succeeds in the watchOS simulator; start → countdown → play flow is in place, with a high-score celebration screen and fireworks before returning to start.
 - Bricks are confined to the top three rows with even spacing in portrait, ≥50% fill per row, and deterministic patterns per level; ball speed ramps each level from a slower start.
 - Scoring feedback is more dramatic (multiplier pops, score bumps, tough-brick nudge animation, paddle shake), and underside paddle scrapes now eject outward instead of sticking.
-- Next steps: add background music (start + gameplay loops) and basic SFX/haptics, tune drop/gun pacing on device, and profile particles on hardware.
+- Background music loops now play on start screen and during gameplay via `AVAudioPlayer` (ambient; respects silent mode).
+SFX/haptics still pending; tune drop/gun pacing on device, and profile particles on hardware.

 ⸻